enso-org/enso/docs/CONTRIBUTING.md

 ### Getting Set Up (Rust)

-This project currently requires a specific nightly rust toolchain, as well as a special set-up step in SBT.
-To get this project set up, you can run the following commands:
+The SBT project requires a specific nightly rust toolchain.
+To get it set up, you will need to install [rustup](https://rustup.rs/) and then run the following
+commands:

 ```bash
 rustup toolchain install nightly-2019-11-04